syzoj/syzoj-renderer/README.md

 * Markdown backend is [markdown-it](https://github.com/markdown-it/markdown-it).
     * GFM is supported.
     * By default, `linkify` and `html` are enabled, `typographer` and `breaks` are disabled.
-* By default, code highlight's backend is [pygments](http://pygments.org), which requires pygments to be installed.
+* By default, code highlight's backend is [syntect](https://github.com/Menci/syntect-js).
-    * If no `pygmentize` is available, it'll always return unhighlighted code.
-    * `pygmentize`'s default commandline arguments are: `pygmentize -l <language> -f html -P nowrap=false -P classprefix=pl-`.
     * A theme CSS is required to display highlighted code properly.
-See [Generating styles](http://pygments.org/docs/cmdline/#generating-styles) section of pygments's document.
+See syntect-js's [Usage](https://github.com/Menci/syntect-js#usage).
+The default prefix is `hl-`.
 * Math backend is [MathJax 3](https://www.mathjax.org).
-    * Maths are rendered to `<svg>` HTML elements, `dist/math.css` is required to display properly.
     * Maths with spaces within dollar sign like `$ a+b $` will work.
     * Complex maths like `$ \sum\limits_{i=0}^na_i $` won't be broken by Markdown.
     * To ensure each document's math rendering state isolated, `\require` is disabled.